spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 task id:     1
 ```

-Verifying the task on the Cloud Foundry dashboard, the task should have executed successfully.
+If we verify the task on the Cloud Foundry dashboard, we should see that the task successfully ran.
 But how do we verify that the task application successfuly populated the database table?
+We do that next.

 #### Validating the Database Results

-There are multiple options available on how to access database data in Cloud Foundry also depending on your individual Cloud Foundry environment.
-Two options that we will look at are:
+You have multiple options for how to access a database in Cloud Foundry, depending on your individual Cloud Foundry environment.
+We deal with the following two options:

-- Using local tools (via SSH or external database provider)
+- Using local tools (through SSH or an external database provider)
-- Using a Database GUI deployed to Cloud Foundry
+- Using a database GUI deployed to Cloud Foundry

-##### Using local tools (MySQLWorkbench)
+##### Using Local Tools (MySQLWorkbench)

-First we need to create a [key for a service instance](https://cli.cloudfoundry.org/en-US/cf/create-service-key.html) using the `cf create-service-key` command:
+First, we need to create a [key for a service instance](https://cli.cloudfoundry.org/en-US/cf/create-service-key.html) by using the `cf create-service-key` command, as the following example shows:

 ```bash
 cf create-service-key task-example-mysql EXTERNAL-ACCESS-KEY cf service-key task-example-mysql EXTERNAL-ACCESS-KEY
 ```

-This should give you back the credentials neccessary to access the database, e.g.:
+Doing so should give you back the credentials necessary to access the database, such as those in the following example:

 ```json
 Getting key EXTERNAL-ACCESS-KEY for service instance task-example-mysql as ghillert@gopivotal.com...